heliohackweek/heliohackweek.github.io/pages/schedule.md

 ## Pre-event preparation

-Please work through this <a href ="https://icesat-2hackweek.github.io/preliminary/">Preliminary tutorial</a> in advance of the hackweek!
+Please work through the Wiki materials and pre-event training in advance of the hackweek!